Criminal charges against Joseph Smith: In Ohio (1831–38)

-In Ohio, Smith faced numerous charges, including charges of assault, illegal banking and banking fraud.
+In Ohio, Smith faced numerous charges, including charges of assault, illegal banking, and banking fraud.
 In 1838, he fled Ohio for Missouri.

 Assault on Calvin Stoddard, April 1835

-In April 1835, Smith was charged with assaulting his brother-in-law Calvin, husband of Smith's sister Sophronia.
-Smith was acquitted.
+State of Ohio v.
+JS for Assault and Battery was a trial against Joseph Smith for the alleged assault and battery of Calvin Stoddard in Kirtland, Ohio.
+On April 21, 1835, Smith was charged with assaulting his brother-in-law Calvin, husband of Smith's sister Sophronia.
+Earlier that day, the two men had entered a physical altercation over water on a plot of land.
+Witnesses testified that Joseph Smith knocked Stoddard to the ground and hit him (witnesses vary on the number of times).
+Some witnesses testified that Stoddard used a cane to threaten Smith, which Stoddard denied.

+On June 16, 1835, a grand jury in the Geauga County Court of Common Pleas indicted Joseph Smith for using "force and arms" against Stoddard.
+Smith pleaded "guilty, unless the Court on hearing the evidence adduced shall be of opinion that he is not guilty."
+All parties agreed to move forward to trial without a jury.

+On June 20, 1835, Judge Matthew Birchard determined Joseph Smith was not guilty.
+According to the Telegraph report, Stoddard testified that: "Smith then came up and struck him on the forehead with his flat hand— the blow knocked him down, when Smith repeated the blow four or five times, very hard— made him blind— that Smith afterwards came to him and asked his forgiveness— was satisfied— had forgiven him— would forgive any man who would injure him and ask his forgiveness."
+The Telegraph report explains that Birchard made this decision because "the injured party was satisfied" and because "the assault might perhaps be justified on principles of self-defence".

 Assault on visiting minister, Autumn 1836

 In the fall of 1836, a minister who had known Joseph Smith Jr. back in New York was Smith's guest at his home in Kirtland.
 During the visit, Smith reportedly assaulted the minister.
 According to constable Luke Johnson, the minister visited the local magistrate and swore out a writ against Joseph for assault and battery.
 After Constable Johnson swore out a writ of his own, the minister reportedly fled the county.

-On January 1, 1843, Joseph Smith related the anecdote of him beating the minister.
-Recalled Smith: "I whipped him till he begged.
+On January 1, 1843, Joseph Smith recalled the anecdote of him beating the minister: "I whipped him till he begged.
 He threatened to prosecute me.
 I sent Luke Johnson the constable after him and he run him out of the County".

-Illegal banking, February 1837

-In 1836, church apostle Orson Hyde was sent to the Ohio legislature to request a bank charter, while Oliver Cowdery went to Philadelphia and acquired plates to print notes for the proposed bank.
-On January 2, Hyde returned to Kirtland empty-handed, unable to persuade any legislator to sponsor a bill for a bank charter; Smith and other bank leaders proceeded with their plans, calling their organization an 'anti-banking society' and issuing bank notes.

-In February 1837, Samuel D. Rounds swore a writ against Smith and Sidney Rigdon for illegal banking and issuing unauthorized bank paper.
-At a hearing on March 24, the court found sufficient evidence for the case to go to trial.
-In October, Smith and Rigdon were tried in absentia after having left Ohio for Upper Canada.
-They were each found guilty and each fined $1000.

-"He was arrested seven times in four months, and his followers managed heroically to raise the $38,428 required for bail."